Aug. 25 - Dec. 08, Tuesday and Thursday 04:25 PM - 05:50 PM, LN G412

 This course provides a broad introduction to computer security.
 Topics covered in this course may include:

-- Principles of computer security: different security metrics
+- Principles of computer security: information security goals

 - Broader issues related to computer security: ethics, cyberlaw, and privacy